You’re good at what you do.

 I was really good at showing up at work and doing my job, but I left the part of me that wanted meaning at home.
 I didn’t know how to unite the two.

 As a career development strategist, I help people like you channel all of that incredible energy and drive into a job that allows you to achieve the practical and the purposeful.

-We have to take time to figure out what’s important to us and ask ourselves if our work allows us to live that out.
+Make time to figure out what’s important to you and ask yourself if your work allows you to live that out.

 To get you started, I created a worksheet with a few reflection questions for you to consider some ways that you can find balance at work between the practical and the purposeful.